MaverickMayCode/wazuh-home-soc-lab/docs/attack-simulations.md

 use to alert of potential malicious activity.
 The biggest gap I noticed was when running my first nmap scan.
 The nmap scan gained so much important data for an ATTACKER
-like: which ports were open and vulnerable, and which ports the attacker could get to respond.
+like: which ports were open and vulnerable, and which ports the attacker could get to respond, but our endpoint never generated logs for those instances.
 We need a middle-man for our endpoint that can bridge the gap between simple log generation and more full fledge SIEM detection.
 Our answer?
 Suricata.

 ## First, we ran "sudo apt update"